106th Brigade (Libya): Commander

 The 106th Battalion was commanded by Haftar's son, Saddam.
 He was replaced by his brother Khalid.
 Major General Salem Rahil took command in mid-2019 but Khalid Haftar remains the de facto leader of the unit.

 Equipment and fighters

-Due to its link with Haftar's family, the Brigade has received many modern equipements, such as Emirati Nimr and Jordanian Al-Wahsh APCs, and Kornet ATGM.
+Due to its link with Haftar's family, the Brigade has received much modern equipment, such as Emirati Nimr and Jordanian Al-Wahsh APCs, and Kornet ATGM.
 It also received TAG Terrier LT-79 APCs in December 2019.

 The Brigade is more professional than previous units of the LNA.
 The brigade received officers from the new NLA military academy.
 However, the induction of poorly trained recruits in 2019 reduced the military potential of the brigade.